Indietax

 How this calculator works

 Repayments are calculated as a percentage of income above each plan’s threshold.
 If your income is below the threshold, you make no repayments at all — regardless of how much you owe.
-Repayments don’t pay off capital directly; interest accrues throughout, and any remaining balance is written off after the plan’s write-off period.
+If your income is above the threshold, repayments apply only to the portion above it: a Plan 2 borrower earning £30,000 pays 9% of £1,530 (£30,000 minus the £28,470 threshold), not 9% of £30,000.

 Frequently asked questions